-Kathy Ebert, former vice-president of the Minneapolis chapter of the Jaycees, is shown here as she addresses a Tuesday, July 3, 1984 press conference heralding the U.S. Supreme Court decision in Roberts v.
+Kathy Ebert, former vice-president of the Minneapolis chapter of the Jaycees, is shown here as she addresses a 1984 press conference heralding the U.S. Supreme Court decision in Roberts v.
 United States Jaycees.
 In one of the first cases testing the First Amendment limits of anti-discrimination laws, the Court ruled that Minnesota could force the Jaycees to admit women as full members.
 Ebert was one of three women who filed the original brief with the Minnesota Human Rights department.
-(AP Photo/Jim Mone, used with permission from The Associated Press)
+(AP Photo/Jim Mone, used with permission from the Associated Press)

 In a unanimous decision, the Court held that Jaycees chapters lacked “the distinctive characteristics that might afford constitutional protection to the decision of its members to exclude women.”